What is the goal of wildlife conservation?

 For example, campaigns about the impact of plastic waste on marine life have led to a growing movement against single-use plastics.

-Zoos and aquariums also serve as vital platforms for wildlife education.
-Whereas it is hotly depated if zoos are good or bad, they do not only provide firsthand experiences with wildlife but also engage visitors in conservation topics.
+Zoos and aquariums also serve as vital platforms for wildlife education and conservation of endangered species.
+Whereas it is hotly depated if zoos are good or bad and alternatives to zoos are on the rise since there a many bad examples of zoos that don’t treat their animals adequately, they do not only provide firsthand experiences with wildlife but also engage visitors in conservation topics.
 For instance, the role of zoos in raising awareness about the plight of elephants affected by ivory poaching has been significant in changing public attitudes and policies regarding ivory trade.

 Here are the best zoos and aquariums to visit in California.